grafana/tempo/operations/tempo-mixin/runbook.md

 ## TempoCompactorUnhealthy

-Tempo by default uses [Memberlist](https://github.com/hashicorp/memberlist) to persist the ring state between components.
-Occasionally this results in old components staying in the ring which particularly impacts compactors because they start falling behind on the blocklist.
 If this occurs port-forward to 3200 on a compactor and bring up `/compactor/ring`.
 Use the "Forget" button to drop any unhealthy compactors.

-If unhealthy components persist then do rollouts of the processes that participate in the memberlist cluster.
-Start with the least impactful components to the most while attempting to forget the unhealthy compactors after each rollout.
-For the official jsonnet this would be: queriers, compactors, distributors and then ingesters.
+An unhealthy compactor or two has no immediate impact.
+Long term, however, it will cause the blocklist to grow unnecessarily long.

 ## TempoDistributorUnhealthy

-Tempo by default uses [Memberlist](https://github.com/hashicorp/memberlist) to persist the ring state between components.
-Occasionally this results in old components staying in the ring which does not impact distributors directly, but at some point your components will be passing around a lot of unnecessary information.
-It may also indicate that a component shut down unexpectedly and may be worth investigating.
 If this occurs port-forward to 3200 on a distributor and bring up `/distributor/ring`.
 Use the "Forget" button to drop any unhealthy distributors.

-If unhealthy components persist then do rollouts of the processes that participate in the memberlist cluster.
-Start with the least impactful components to the most while attempting to forget the unhealthy distributors after each rollout.
-For the official jsonnet this would be: queriers, compactors, distributors and then ingesters.
+An unhealthy distributor or two has virtually no impact except to slightly increase the amount of memberlist traffic propagated by the cluster.

 ## TempoCompactionsFailing